 Formal education will make you a living.
 Self-education will make you a fortune. – Jim Ron, Entrepreneur

 There’s never an end to the things that you have to learn.
 There will always be more to learn and apply to business.
-It can help you prevent complacency and also help to professional growth.
+It can help you prevent complacency and also help professional growth.

 Growth is the great separator between those who succeed and those who do not.
 When I see a person beginning to separate themselves from the pack, it’s almost always due to personal growth.
 Income seldom exceeds personal development. – Jem Rohn